 Accreditation.
 Most states require that an individual intending to become an architect hold an accredited degree.
-There are two types of degrees that are accredited by the National Architectural Accrediting Board (NAAB): (1) the Bachelor of Architecture, which requires a minimum of five years of study, and (2) the Master of Architecture, which requires a minimum of two years of study following a related preprofessional bachelor's degree or three years following an unrelated bachelor's degree.
+There are two types of degrees that are accredited by the National Architectural Accrediting Board (NAAB): (1) the Bachelor of Architecture (not offered by ASU), which requires a minimum of five years of study, and (2) the Master of Architecture, which requires a minimum of two years of study following a related preprofessional bachelor's degree or three years following an unrelated bachelor's degree.
 These professional degrees are structured to educate those who aspire to registration/licensure as architects.

 The four-year preprofessional degree, where offered, is not accredited by NAAB.
-The preprofessional degree is useful for those wishing a foundation in the field of architecture, as preparation for either continued education in a professional degree program or for employment options in architecturally related areas.
-For more information, see "Accreditation and Affiliation," page 683.
+The preprofessional degree is useful for those desiring a foundation in the field of architecture, as preparation for either continued education in a professional degree program or for employment options in architecturally related areas.
+For more information, see "Accreditation and Affiliation," page 702.

 Dean's List.
-Undergraduate students who earn 12 or more graded semester hours ("A," "B," "C," "D," or "E") during a semester in residence at ASU with a GPA of 3.50 or higher are eligible for the Dean's List.
+Undergraduate students who earn 12 or more graded semester hours ("A" [4.00], "B" [3.00], "C" [2.00], "D" [1.00], or "E" [0.00]) during a semester in residence at ASU with a GPA of 3.50 or higher are eligible for the Dean's List.
 A notation of achieving the distinction of being listed on the Dean's List appears on the final grade report for that semester.

-Alumni Association.
+College of Architecture and Environmental Design Alumni Association.
 The College of Architecture and Environmental Design Alumni Association encourages graduates to contribute to the college by acting as liaisons among the college community, students, and practicing professionals.
 The college also calls on the members of the Architecture Guild of Arizona State, the Arizona Design Institute, the Council for Design Excellence, and the Planning Advisory Committee for advice and to promote the goals of the college.